Australia is a proud multi-cultural country

 We have a proven track record of negotiating substantial compensation for our clients.

 Make no mistake, we will not give up fighting until we have achieved justice for you.

-IMPORTANT: If you are dismissed from employment because of age, you have just 21 days from the date of your dismissal to make a claim.
+Workers dismissed from employment because of race have just 21-days from the date of dismissal to file a claim.
+So don’t delay!